Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/movement.md

 Low air friction means a character will not slow down as much if the player attempts to use a neutral aerial when moving, and will cause them to travel a bit further during combos.

 High air friction helps resist being KO'd to a degree, and it may be beneficial in some cases to slow to a stop quicker without providing directional input.

 https://www.ssbwiki.com/Air_friction

+## Gravity

+Gravity is a constant downward acceleration.

+A character might have high gravity but low fall speed.
+They would still fall slowly, but reach that fall speed faster.

+Hitstun gravity has a significant effect on how easy the character is to combo *todo how exactly*

+## Initial dash

+Dash dancing stuff

+## Run

+Chasing, keep away

+## Air dodge length and jump squat timing

+Important for wavedashing feeling consistent.
+Changing will make wave dash inputs different than every other character.

 > Any speed boost is really good. +speed buffs basically every attack.
 > ~ Mawral